-I was on my way to Kauai and on the plane next to me was a lady.
-She is an engineer.
+I was on my way to Kauai and on the plane next to me was a husband and wife–both engineers.
 It came up that my husband, Mark, is an anesthesiology resident.
-That very much impressed her as all her kids are also in the medical field.
+That very much impressed them as all her kids are also in the medical field.

 She says, “Oh.
 So he gets to work really hard and you just get to *hand flip* have fun?”

 Oh, I so wish I had a better response.
 I was just taken extremely off guard.
 I felt ashamed so I reverted back to what I always say when I want to sound “accomplished” or to be taken more seriously.

 “Oh..erm...well...I am also a graphic designer!
 That’s my real job.”

 “Oh” she says, “That’s nice.
 My cousin does that - brochures and pamphlets and those sorts of things?”

 Clearly ANYTHING in the creative field has been deemed less than and therefore, only for slackers.